Poojacam/MarsLander/README.md

 with the supplied graphical visualization functions.
 3. Utilised control theory to program an autopilot function that led to the lander autonomously landing.

-I wrote the code in Lander.cpp
+I wrote the code in Lander.cpp.
 Lander.h and Lander.graphics were supplied code.